icme/cme193/web/index.md

 **This course starts the second week of the quarter on Tuesday 10/2**

-CME 193 - Introduction to Scientific Python - Fall 2018
+CME 193 - Introduction to Scientific Python - Winter 2019
 - Location: [420-040](https://campus-map.stanford.edu/?srch=420-040)
 - Time: Tu/Th 10:30 AM - 11:50 AM
 - Units: 1